Nicotine Replacement Therapies

 In June 2011, the FDA updated the prescribing information label for varenicline to warn that the drug may increase the risk of cardiovascular adverse events in patients who have cardiovascular disease.
 In December 2012, the FDA updated the drug safety information for varenicline to include the results of a large meta-analysis that evaluated cardiovascular adverse events in patients who received either varenicline or placebo.
 Although a higher occurrence of adverse cardiovascular events that was not statistically significant was reported, there was an increased risk in patients using varenicline over those treated with placebo.

-In a pooled analysis of two randomized studies (total N = 2,052) in which varenicline was directly tested against bupropion SR and a placebo, results showed continuous abstinence rates of 44% with varenicline, 29.7% with bupropion SR, and 17.7% with placebo at weeks 9 through 12.
+In a pooled analysis of two randomized studies (N = 2,052) in which varenicline was directly tested against bupropion SR and a placebo, results showed continuous abstinence rates of 44% with varenicline, 29.7% with bupropion SR, and 17.7% with placebo at weeks 9 through 12.
 Abstinence rates were followed through week 52 at study end, with varenicline at 22.4%, bupropion SR at 15.4%, and placebo at 9.3%.
-Factors found in previous studies to predict better quit rates—such as being older, being male, having a lower level of nicotine dependence, smoking fewer baseline cigarettes, and having the first cigarette of the day at a later time—were not found to be predictive of higher quit rates in this pooled analysis.Table 5.
-Varenicline
+Factors found in previous studies to predict better quit rates—such as being older, being male, having a lower level of nicotine dependence, smoking fewer cigarettes at baseline, and having the first cigarette of the day at a later time—were not found to be predictive of higher quit rates in this pooled analysis.Bupropion hydrochloride (HCl)

 |Not tested in children and pregnant women.|

 |Rx||Zyban (bupropion HCl)||150 mg/d × 3 days, then increase to 300 mg/d × 7–12 weeks||Insomnia, dry mouth, dizziness, rhinitis||Do not take with Wellbutrin or Wellbutrin SR.|

 |Higher incidence of seizures in patients treated for bulimia or anorexia.|